PennCIS233/Practical-HW2/README.md

 #### 1.6 User Voting Logic:

 **TODO:** Implement `on_vote`, a function that is called when the txn sender/user votes.
 The logic in this sequence properly casts a user's vote and updates the local and global states accordingly.
-- Check that the election isn't over and that user is allowed to vote using get_sender_can_vote.
+- [Assert](https://pyteal.readthedocs.io/en/stable/control_structures.html#checking-conditions-assert) that the election isn't over and that user is allowed to vote using get_sender_can_vote.
 - Check using `get_vote_of_sender` to check if the user has already voted.
 If so, return a 0.
 Otherwise, get the choice that the user wants to vote for from the application arguments.
-- Make sure that the vote choice is within index bounds of the vote options.
+- [Assert](https://pyteal.readthedocs.io/en/stable/control_structures.html#checking-conditions-assert) that the vote choice is within index bounds of the vote options.
 - Update the vote tally for the user's choice under the corresponding global variables.
 - Record the user's vote index in their account's local storage under the key `voted`